gianellin/gianellin/README.md

 I am also a big fan of design, tech and travel.
 In my free time, I enjoy creating content for my social media handles, which revolve around my aesthetics, my daily life and my skills.

-Now I am combining my diverse skillsets and experience and I am excited to bringing together ambition, curiosity and a collaborative attitude to build scalable applications for everyone!
+Now I am combining my diverse skillsets and experience and I am excited to bring together ambition, curiosity and a collaborative attitude to build scalable applications for everyone!
 <br><br>

 - 🛠️ Languages and tools: